La Piedra Escrita

 La Piedra Escrita (Spanish for 'the written stone') is a rock art site consisting of a large granite boulder containing pictographs located in the Saliente River in Coabey, Jayuya in central Puerto Rico.
-The petroglyphs have become popularly associated with the Taino people and have been widely reproduced in popular art, and the site has become a popular tourist attraction.
+The petroglyphs have become popularly associated with the Taíno people and have been widely reproduced in popular art, and the site has become a popular tourist attraction.
 The site was added to the United States National Register of Historic Places in 2003 due to its importance as a prime example of prehistoric rock art in Puerto Rico.

 The site now contains a recreational area that provides access to the petroglyphs and the river, which is popular for swimming.